Alico (ALCO)

 AI Analysis | Feedback

-John Kiernan leads Alico as its President and CEO, having previously served as its CFO.
+John E. Kiernan became President and CEO of Alico in July 2019, having previously served as the company's CFO starting in June 2015.
 Before joining Alico, he was the CFO of Greenwich Associates, a private global research-based consulting firm.
-He also served as Treasurer and Senior Vice President for Capital Markets & Risk Management for Global Crossing, until its $3 billion sale to Level 3 in 2011.
+He also served as Treasurer and Senior Vice President for Capital Markets & Risk Management for Global Crossing until its $3 billion sale to Level 3 in 2011.
 His career also includes roles as VP of Investor Relations for Misys plc and Director of Corporate Development for IBM.
-Earlier, he spent 12 years as an investment banker at Bear Stearns, specializing in IPOs and M&A for technology companies, where he achieved the title of Managing Director.
-He also created Alley Capital, an early-stage investment bank, with capital from an IPO client.
+Earlier in his career, Mr. Kiernan spent 12 years as an investment banker specializing in IPOs and M&A for technology companies at Bear Stearns, where he held the title of Managing Director.

-Before joining Alico, Mr. Hutchcraft served for 17 years as the Vice President of Real Estate for King Ranch.
-His responsibilities included land acquisition, protecting assets from changing regulations, enhancing the long-term value of real estate assets, public policy, and operational improvements through real estate projects.
-For nearly eight years, he spearheaded King Ranch's legal, entitlement, and strategic planning activities for the property now known as "Kingston."
+Mitch Hutchcraft serves as the Executive Vice President of Real Estate for Alico.
+Before his tenure at Alico, he worked for 17 years as the Vice President of Real Estate for King Ranch, where he was involved in land acquisition, protection of assets from changing regulations, long-term value enhancement of real estate assets, public policy, and operational enhancement through real estate projects.
+Mr. Hutchcraft led King Ranch's legal, entitlement, and strategic planning activities for the property now known as "Kingston" for almost eight years.

 James E. Sampel, Chief Information Officer

-Mary Molina serves as Alico's Chief Administrative Officer and Corporate Secretary.
+Mary Molina serves as the Chief Administrative Officer of Alico.

 AI Analysis | Feedback